 For missionaries and their families, returning from overseas requires adjustments long after their jetlag has subsided.
 Children tend to face the most difficult transition.
-MK2MK, a ministry of Campus Crusade for Christ is there to help.
+MK2MK, a ministry of Cru is there to help.
 MK2MK’s mission is to build a global spiritual movement of MKs (missionary kids) who impact their world for Christ.

 Staff member Amanda Hill says, “MK2MK ministers to third culture kids—meaning kids that grow up in between two worlds forming their own culture.”
 For example, their parents are American, yet the children may have only experienced living overseas.

 MK2MK staff members help families transition from overseas through things like debriefing weekends and visiting them when they’ve returned to the States.